bhy0v587/Face-Rating-project/README.md

 ## Train Models

 Different CNN models (Alexnet, VGG, Resnet) in model folder are trained separately on fty and mty images to see their performance.
-I choose Smooth Mean Absolute Error as loss function and Adam optimizer with 0.0001 learning rate.
-When evaluating the model performance on validation and test data, the L1 and L2 Loss functions are used to calculate the loss between true label and prediction.The code is in code/train_model.py.
+I choose SmoothL1Loss as loss function and Adam optimizer with 0.0001 learning rate.
+When evaluating the model performance on validation and test data, the L1 and L2 Loss functions are used to calculate the loss between true label and prediction.The code can be found in code/train_model.py.

 After I trained different models and check their performance on the test dataset, I found that it does not seem that the deeper network will have better performance.
 Overall, the model VGG11 have the best performance on both dataset.